bureus/MMM-Vasttrafik-PublicTransport/README.md

               {id: "your_stop_id1"},      // REQUIRED.
 An array of stop is's.
 Your are required to have at least one stop.
               {
                   id: "your_stop_id2",    // see 3.
 Get stops that you want to track.
-                  filterAttr: "track"     // Optional.
+                  filterAttr: "track",     // Optional.
 Default is null, if set 'filterKey' also needs to be set.
 Allowed value: "track", "direction", "line" or "type"
                   filterKey: "A",         //Optional.
 Default is null, if set 'filterAttr' also needs to be set.
 Filter key is any value of the filtered attribute, see filtered board.
               }
             ],